-- Virtual Team Building Activities:
+- More Remote Team Building Ideas:

 - How about a DIY MTV Cribs-inspired video series?
 Team members can shoot video to show off their homes and personality a la the classic TV show.

 - There are companies offering online scavenger hunts and even escape room type virtual programs.
 These include competition which is great to keep remote team members engaged in the activity.
-Do a google search for virtual team building and you’ll find some great resources.
+Do a google search for team building and you’ll find some great resources.